Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Introduction

 We then show that the weak limiting process effectively strips away radiation leaving $\tilde u_n(t)$ with uniform in time, exponential decay in the $x$-spatial direction.
 This is a consequence of monotonicity estimates (Lemma \ref{L:mon1}) analogous to that of Merle \cite{M-blowup} for gKdV.
 It is key here that no upper bound on $\|\nabla u_n(t) \|_{L^2_{xy}}$ is required (equivalently, no lower bound on $\lambda_n(t)$).
 To adapt the monotonicity estimates to the 2D context, we needed a Gagliardo-Nirenberg estimate with a spatial weight in an external region (Lemma \ref{L:GN-weight}).
 The monotonicity estimates are applied on long time scales for the solutions $u_n(t)$, which has the implication of decay for the weak limit $\tilde u_n(t)$ owing to the convergence \eqref{E:intro-1}.

 With the decay estimates on hand, we can now use an integral type conservation law.
-For smooth, rapidly decaying solutions to (ZK), one can verify by direct computation from the (ZK) equation that
+For smooth, rapidly decaying solutions to the ZK equation \eqref{ZK}, one can verify by direct computation from the equation \eqref{ZK} that (integrating only in the variable $x$)

 for each $y\in \mathbb{R}$, and thus,

 Our solutions $\tilde u_n(t)$ do not have a high level of regularity, but at least do belong to $L_y^2L_x^1$ uniformly in time, from our decay estimates, and thus, the ability to approximate solutions by regular solutions (a consequence of the local theory machinery) yields that